 It makes sense, then, that Walmart started testing their own unlimited shipping service in May.
 It doesn’t have any of the other benefits that Prime includes, but at $50 a year, it’s barely over half the price.

 So what do you think – will Amazon eventually overtake the world’s largest retailer?
 Will Walmart’s ecommerce store take off and leave them in the dust?
+Who will win, Walmart vs. Amazon?
 Let us know in the comments below!

 Embed this infographic on your site: